mshearer123/JetMovieDB/README.md

 ### Architecture

 I've been building android apps using MVP ( + Interactor) architecture for the last couple of years.

-Now I prefer google's MVVM framework.
+Although, now I prefer google's MVVM framework.
 While in MVP lifecycle and order of execution methods is a concern.
-MVVM removes this and allows logical code to be run without worrying about pushing commands to the view.
-I feel the interactor + repository pattern still fits fine with MVVM
+MVVM removes this concern and allows logical code to run without worrying about what order commands are pushed to the view.
+I feel the interactor + repository pattern still fits fine with MVVM.

 I considered using data binding because it fits well with MVVM but some people hate it with a passion, so I left it out.

 ### Setup